the-turing-way/the-turing-way/book/content/ethics/ethics.md

 > why we think you should read the whole thing

 ## Chapter content
-> depending on the content, this might be more structured, for example, with exercises, gotcha sections etc
+> depending on the content, this might be more structured, for example, with exercises, and gotcha sections

 ## Checklist
 > this can be done at the end or maybe as a separate checklist exercise, but please do note things down here as you go